railroadmedia/location/README.md

 artisan vendor:publish will publish a location.php file to your application's config/ directory.
 In there you can specify values to override these default package values.
 If you do not provide values in your application's config/locations.php, the default in the package's [config/location.php](https://github.com/railroadmedia/location/blob/v2.0-/config/location.php) will be used.

+Please note that options in the configuration are generally indexed by the country's ISO 3166-2 ("alpha2") two letter country-code.
+You can best find these codes generally in the sidebar of the country's Wikipedia page.
+But, for the "English short name", and for general canonical reference, please refer to the ISO's search tool at [iso.org/obp/ui/#search/code/](https://www.iso.org/obp/ui/#search/code/).

 ### Updating List of Countries We Cannot Ship To